raven-black-dream/Udacity-DS-Projects/Data_Viz/README.md

 I removed a fair number of the collumns that I would not be using, in order to make the size of the file more managable.

+## Initial Design Decisions

+### Narrative
+In my initial exploration of this dataset I was struck by the likley correlation between geographical area and attack type.
+I used this project to explore that correlation as well as to follow the evolution of terrorist activity over the last few decades.
+On a smaller scale I also wanted to show the distribution of terrorist attacks within a country's geography as well.

+### Design
+I decided to plot the most common incident types by county on a map, in order to show what I felt would be a strong correlation between where a country is in the world and what sort of terrorist attacks are prevalent.
+I decided to plot the change over time, because I noticed in my initial exploration of the data that there has been an evolution away from what I would consider more personal forms of Terrorism (Kidnappings, Assassinations, Armed Assaults on Facilities) in favour of less personal attacks (bombings).
+I then decided that it would also be interesting to plot each incident within the country that it occurred in.
+I thought that this further show the correlation between geographical location, as well as provide an interesting way to look at the change in attacks over time.
+I was hoping to show that there was an increase over time, subsequently I have found that the countries which the trend is most obvious in are over plotted to begin with, and that the change over time doesn't show well.
+Initially I animated the change over time, after selecting a country, thinking that it would provide an interesting way to explore the data.

 ## Feedback:

 ### D Wood: